 Womankind’s Undoing Racism Collective started at the end of 2017 to explore and unpack the fundamental understanding among staff of how race and identity play a role in our interactions with one another, as well as our work with our diverse client base.
 URC's founding principles acknowledge internalized biases and hierarchical structures that exist in the Asian community and the need to unlearn and challenge racist beliefs that occur within the Asian diaspora itself (e.g., anti-blackness, colorism) The Collective also works to create space to acknowledge and learn our histories, our identities and our experiences that have brought us to this work, while pushing the envelope and addressing and honoring our differences.

-Submit cover letter, resume, one or two examples of past work, and preliminary proposal for working with Womankind to CEO Yasmeen Hamza via e-mail at firstname.lastname@example.org by June 18, 2021.
-The review team will review proposals, interview prospective consultants throughout June and July, and will aim to finalize hiring decisions by the end of July 2021.
+Submit 1) cover letter, 2) resume, 3) one or two examples of past work, and 4) preliminary proposal with preliminary budget (not longer than 15 pages) for working with Womankind to CEO Yasmeen Hamza via e-mail at firstname.lastname@example.org by Sept 13, 2021.